 If you own a photography business or you’re an independent photographer, and you decided to name your photography business based on your name, for instance, Jane Doe Family Photography, you can choose cursive and handwriting to transform your name like your real signature.

 It could make potential clients feel that there’s something close to you.

 Fortunately, there are a ton of free fonts both handwriting and cursive out there that you can use.
 We’ve mentioned a few good free fonts above, but you could still look up some pretty good watermark Photography fonts on Google fonts.

 If you aren’t familiar with Google fonts, it’s an online portal where creators, developers, and designers could access different free fonts for their own projects.

 Those fonts on the site are free to use for both commercial and personal purposes.
 The site contains tens of thousands of fonts crafted by a lot of designers from all over the globe.

-Some photographers choose to combine san-serif fonts with handwriting fonts to create an interesting and balanced photography logo.
-For instance, you could use Sacramento for Jane Doe, and use a san-serif font like Montserrat for Photography.
+Some photographers choose to combine sans-serif fonts with handwriting ones to create an interesting and balanced photography logo.
+For instance, you could use Sacramento for Jane Doe, and use a san-serif font like Montserrat for Photography fonts.

-The combination above could be an ideal example for you to make your watermark.
+The combination above could be an ideal example for you to make your watermark image.
 You could change the fonts with other watermark fonts you like.
 Do not limit yourself; express your creativity, and you might have an awesome logo for yourself and your photography business.